MezieAkabuduKachi/Electric-Vehicle-Population-Analysis---Washington-State-Dataset/README.md

-# Electric-Vehicle-Population-Analysis---Washington-State-Dataset
+Here's your updated README with the inclusion of the Python data cleaning process:

+---

+# Electric Vehicle Population Analysis — Washington State Dataset

 ## Overview

 This project analyzes the Electric Vehicle (EV) population data registered through the Washington State Department of Licensing (DOL).
 The dataset includes key information about electric vehicles such as their make, model, range, and legislative district.
-The project demonstrates the data cleaning process, exploratory data analysis (EDA) using SQL, and data visualization with Power BI.
+The project demonstrates data cleaning using Python, exploratory data analysis (EDA) using SQL, and data visualization with Power BI.

 ## Dataset Description